 Suzuki Violin and Viola Lessons in El Paso, Texas

 The Suzuki Method is a beautiful way for children to learn music.
 It promotes learning by ear, playing from memory, and having the support of a parent or caregiver.
-Progress happens through home practice and one on one lessons, and often enriched with group classes and recitals.
+Progress happens through home practice and one on one lessons, and often enriched with group classes and recitals, workshops, music camps, and even studio tours!
+Suzuki violin families form a community within a studio.

 Suzuki lessons are motivating; home practice can be playful and fun.
 Progress happens at your child’s pace, building skill and self-confidence.
 I support you and your child every step of the way, with a focus on making learning enjoyable and achievable.